Grand Canyon Tours: Your Ultimate Summer Adventure

 Another big advantage is the cool temperature in the canyon.
 The South Rim can be very chilly (but not always), but once you reach the bottom of the canyon the temperature evens out and is mostly perfect for hiking.
 This is a break from the 110+ degree heat of the canyon in summer, making the hike dangerous and less than enjoyable.

-However, be prepared for winter weather, as you won’t reach the mild temperatures of the canyon’s bottom desert until you’ve traveled through the mountains and forests of the South Rim.
+However, prepare for winter weather because you’ll experience the mild temperatures of the canyon’s bottom desert only after traveling through the mountains and forests of the South Rim.
 Hiking and backcountry camping permits are much easier to obtain in the winter.
 Last minute reservations are also commonly available at Phantom Ranch.
 In winter, wildlife viewing and photography opportunities abound.

 The cold weather slows down many animals, but you can see mules and moose, condors, bighorn sheep, foxes, and bobcats.
 The canyon itself is majestic and worthy of a photo shoot at any time of year, but the recent snowfall gives it a completely unique look, with crimson and bloody orange rocks outlined only by white.